Lawrence County 911 Board to Meet

-THE LAWRENCE COUNTY 911 BOARD IS SCHEDULED TO MEET IN REGULAR SESSION MONDAY OCTOBER 17TH.
+THE LAWRENCE COUNTY 911 BOARD MEETING IS SCHEDULED FOR MONDAY OCTOBER 17TH AT 11 AT THE LAWRENCBURG POLICE DEPARTMENT TRAINING CENTER.
+UPDATES, FINANCIALS AND OTHER BUISNESS WILL BE DISCUSSED.

 Latest News